mackenziekbrooks/humanities-data/docs/process.md

 At this point, you should be at a place where you can write a proposal for your project.
 You know the types of things you want to do, the questions you want to explore, even if you don't have the answers yet.

+If you're still stuck, try this flow chart from The Pudding on [Writing a Data-Driven Story](https://pudding.cool/process/pivot-continue-down/)

 ## Research Questions and Data Modeling